+The big advantage of incorporation is the legal separation of individuals from their companies.
 Theoretically, no owner of an incorporated business can be held personally liable for the debts, obligations, or acts of the company.
 The limited liability protection is one of the main reasons that businesses choose incorporation over other forms of businesses such as sole proprietorships and partnerships.
 Normally a shareholder is only liable for the unpaid portion of shares owned.

 However, there are situations where directors of the company can still be held personally liable even if the company is incorporated:

-Debts - if your business is a start-up and needs funding it is unlikely that any financial institution will provide debt financing without personal guarantees from the business owners.
+Debts - if your business is a startup and needs funding it is unlikely that any financial institution will provide debt financing without personal guarantees from the business owners.
 If your business fails and is unable to make the loan payments, whatever personal assets posted by the owners as collateral can be seized by the bank, including houses, vehicles, investment accounts, etc.

-- Negligence - if in the course of doing business you commit an act of negligence that causes personal injury to someone else you can be held personally liable (for example, as a carpenter you construct a deck that is unsafe and the customer is injured).
+- Negligence - If in the course of doing business you commit an act of negligence that causes personal injury to someone else, you can be held personally liable (for example, as a carpenter you construct a deck that is unsafe and the customer is injured).

-- Fraud - the directors of a company can be held personally liable for acts of fraud.
+- Fraud - The directors of a company can be held personally liable for acts of fraud.
 Directors have a fiduciary duty to manage the company's finances in a responsible fashion - mishandling company funds or assets, inflating company revenues or assets in public statements, or falsely claiming expenses are examples of acts of fraud for which the directors can be sued.

 - Failure to pay taxes, file annual reports, or hold directors meetings.

-Where Can You Incorporate?
+Incorporation in Canada: Where Can You Incorporate?